fgaim/geezswitch/README.md

 How to add new language?
 ========================

+> New language contributions are very welcome, particularly, for languagees written in the Ge'ez script.
+You can either use the steps below or just contribute example text for the target language, and we can help with the integration.

+Language identification works best when the model is trained on examples of many languages.

-You need to create a new language profile.
+To add a new language, you need to create a new language profile.
 The easiest way to do it is to use the [langdetect.jar](https://github.com/shuyo/language-detection/raw/master/lib/langdetect.jar) tool, which can generate language profiles from Wikipedia abstract database files or plain text.

 Wikipedia abstract database files can be retrieved from "Wikipedia Downloads" ([http://download.wikimedia.org/](http://download.wikimedia.org/)).
 They form '(language code)wiki-(version)-abstract.xml' (e.g. 'enwiki-20101004-abstract.xml' ).